ybyzek/theniledev-examples/data-plane/pulumi/README.md

 ## Create and Execute a Command ##

-Back up in the `deploy-webapp-with-pulumi` directory, run `yarn install && yarn build` to create the executable command binary.
+Back up in the `data-plane/pulumi` directory, run `yarn install && yarn build` to create the executable command binary.

 To run the `reconcile` binary, you'll need to pass arguments for your Nile